ilha78/git/README.md

 ## Setup

-Clone the repository and **make sure to delete .git before running any of the scripts**
+Clone the repository and make sure to **delete .git** before running any of the scripts as the actual git will conflict in names with my git.